Xylophilus ampelinus: Management

 Although current research is limited on the effects of chemical controls, historical studies have found no chemicals to be effective in eliminating or controlling the spread or infection of X. ampelinus.
 There have been anecdotal reports of a copper-based spray limiting spread within vineyards in South Africa, but these claims have not been substantiated with study.
 Cultural control via proper viticulture practices in the field are the only proven effective control measures.
 Any infected plant tissues should be burned, pruning should be done in dry environments with clean tools that are regularly disinfected, and avoidance of mass irrigation use is also recommended.
 It was also noted that most infection spread is local within a vineyard via natural water and wind action, however spread across great distances is possible if infected cuttings are distributed inadvertently.
 The bacteria can stay latent within stem tissues for up to 2 years and grafting infected stocks into healthy plants can result in new infection.
 Vine tissue taken from regions with known history of infection should be tested via ELISA or PCR to ensure pathogen free tissue and reduce the spread of the bacteria.
 Direct inoculation of the bacteria via environmental factors, irrigation, or plant grafting are the only known vectors of X. ampelinus, making control a relatively straightforward matter.

 Environment

-X. ampelinus prefers humid and wet conditions which favor its spread from vine to vine within the vineyard.
+Xylophilus ampelinus prefers humid and wet conditions which favor its spread from vine to vine within the vineyard.
 For this reason, it is recommended pruning be done on calm dry days to reduce possibility of transmission via tools.
 The bacteria can survive temps down to freezing for short periods of time and does not exhibit any natural heat restrictions to growth; thus, the pathogen's geographic distribution tends to be focused around temperate regions such as Greece, France, Germany, Turkey, and some areas of South Africa.